The UnXplained

 The UnXplained is a television series on History that claims to "explore subjects that have mystified mankind for centuries".
 The show is hosted and executive produced by William Shatner.
-It premiered on July 19, 2019, and has aired for seven seasons.
+It premiered on July 19, 2019, and has aired for eight seasons.

 Background

 On March 27, 2019, History greenlit The UnXplained hosted and executive produced by William Shatner and ordered an initial six episodes.
 The show is produced by Prometheus Entertainment.
 Kevin Burns and Susan Leventhal also executive produced the first season.
 History later increased the episode order to an eight episode first season.
 It premiered July 19, 2019.
 After the first season History ordered another 20 episodes.
 The show interviews scientists, historians, engineers, witnesses, and researchers about various "mysterious" topics.

 Season one appeared on Netflix in June 2022.
 Netflix was rumored to be considering ordering season five of The UnXplained, but History Channel picked up the show for a fifth season.
 The History Channel renewed the program for a 6th season on October 6, 2023.
-On October 4th, 2024, The History Channel started broadcasting a 7th season of the program.
+The 7th season premiered on October 4, 2024, followed by the 8th season on January 16, 2026.